nuriel77/iri-playbook/docs/appendix.rst

 .. note::

-  This alert-trigger is set to only execute if the Latest Subtangle Milestone is stuck and not equal to 243000 (which is the case when starting up or restarting IRI).
+  This alert-trigger is set to only execute if the Latest Subtangle Milestone is stuck and not equal to the initial database milestone.

 Disabling the Feature